vippsas/vipps-checkout/vipps-checkout-api.md

 ### Combination with shipping

 These options may be combined with shipping if it fits your scenario.
-For example leading to this session
+For example leading to this session:

 ![fields_false_with_shipping](resources/fields_false_with_shipping.png)